ceregousa/slate/source/includes/_memory bank.md

 Attribute | type | Description
 --------- | --------- | -----------
 learning_engine_guid | string | a guid of the item
-difficulty_bucket | integer | average difficulty of items for the set (between 0 and 3)
+difficulty_bucket | integer | average difficulty of the item (between 0 and 3)
-level | float | a value that maps to how long the user will remember the item accuracy | integer | ratio of how often the item is answered correctly (between 0 and 1) presentations_count | integer | number of times the item has been displayed to a user total_study_time_millis | integer | total time the item has been studied (in millis) last_study_time | datetime | the last time the item was studied see_next_at | datetime | the optimum time for the user to review the item review_interval | integer | the interval in milliseconds required for the items to reach target retention current_retention | integer | the probability that the item will be recalled easiness_modifier | float | difficulty factor of this set for this user
+level | float | a value that maps to how long the user will remember the item accuracy | integer | ratio of how often the item is answered correctly (between 0 and 1) presentations_count | integer | number of times the item has been displayed to user total_study_time_millis | integer | total time the item has been studied (in millis) last_study_time | datetime | the last time the item was studied see_next_at | datetime | the optimum time for the user to review the item review_interval | integer | the interval in milliseconds required for the items to reach target retention current_retention | integer | the probability that the item will be recalled easiness_modifier | float | difficulty factor of this item for the user

 ### Meta